dzeroone/jQuery-word-censor/README.md

 jQuery-word-censor
 ==================

-jQuery Word Censor is a jQuery plugin for removing specific words from the page.
+jQuery Word Censor is a jQuery plugin for censor offensive words in your page.